-The club runs a beginners’ course every year, for those who are totally new to the game and for those who have played bridge in the past and would like to to take it up again.
-Lessons in 2020 have been postponed indefinitely due to the Covid-19 lockdown, but in the meantime there are many options for learning the basics, or improving your skills online, including Youtube tutorials.
+The club runs beginners’ courses every year, for those who are totally new to the game and for those who have played bridge in the past and would like to to take it up again.
+The next series will begin on May 4 2022 on Wednesdays from 7.00 – 9.30pm, or Friday afternoons from 6 May at 1.30pm.